cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 1. Will send many transactions in a single block.
 2. Will send a transaction with more than one message in it.

-The transaction with more than one message that you will send is the one where Alice, the black player, [captures two red pieces in two successive moves](https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/types/checkers/player.ts#L39-L41).
-The checkers rules allow that.
+The transaction with more than one message that you will send is where Alice, the black player, [captures two red pieces in two successive moves](https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/types/checkers/player.ts#L39-L41).
+The checkers rules allow this.

 The many transactions per block will be those that make the game reach that point.